MRuniversee/Earthquake-Google.Api/README.md

 A project that shows earthquakes using Google Api.

+This project is for Greece but you can change the RSS feed and make it globally.